mathjax/MathJax-docs/basic/a11y-extensions.rst

 During exploration, the accessibility extension can optionally magnify the sub-expression that is currently explored.
-The zoomed version of the expression is overlayed on the original one when traversing the formula.
+The zoomed version of the expression is overlaid on the original one when traversing the formula.
 For keyboard exploration, this can be switched on in the `Magnification` sub-menu by selecting the `Keyboard` option.